shahar-dagan/agentevals/README.md

 `agentevals` scores agent behavior from OpenTelemetry traces without re-running the agent.
-It parses trace spans from Jaeger JSON format and evaluates them against golden eval sets using ADK's evaluation framework.
+It parses trace spans from `otlp` streams, or Jaeger JSON format and evaluates them against golden eval sets using ADK's evaluation framework.

 Unlike ADK's LocalEvalService, which couples agent execution with evaluation, agentevals only handles scoring: it takes pre-recorded traces and compares them against expected behavior using metrics like tool trajectory matching, response quality, and LLM-based judgments.